 I have current clients who use (and love) Bluehost.
 Although this specific site runs on InMotion Hosting – I also have several projects that have run on SiteGround for years.
 I’ve been happy with them.

 In this comparison between InMotion, SiteGround, and Bluehost, I’ll try to break down the differences that I’ve found in several different areas ranging from pricing structure to customer service and market focus so that you can decide which is the best fit for your project.

 Let’s dive into InMotion Hosting vs. SiteGround vs. Bluehost…

 Disclosure – I receive customer referral fees from companies mentioned.
 All opinion and data are based on my experiences as a paying customer or consultant to a paying customer.

-InMotion, SiteGround, and Bluehost offer a wide menu of hosting products such as Shared Hosting, VPS hosting, Dedicated Hosting, specialized WordPress Hosting and more.
+InMotion, SiteGround, and Bluehost offer a wide menu of hosting products such as Shared Hosting, VPS hosting, Reseller Hosting, specialized WordPress Hosting, domain names, and more.
 But for pricing – we’ll focus on the most common product that small businesses usually need – shared Linux hosting.

 All three use a typical 3-tier pricing structure.
 The bottom tier focuses on starter websites, the middle on growing sites, and the top tier on sites that need more resources or features.

 The frustrating thing for shoppers is that the tiers do not match up at all.
 All three use different caps and different bonuses on each.

 The first tier is for small websites on a budget.